espresso-cash/docs/README.md

 # Introduction to BRIJ API and SDK

-BRIJ provides an API and SDK designed for seamless integration between wallets and on-ramp/off-ramp partners.
+BRIJ provides an API and SDK designed for seamless integration between wallets, dapps and on-ramp/off-ramp partners.
 With BRIJ, you can:

-- **Share user KYC data** between wallets and on-ramp partners securely and efficiently.
+- **Share user KYC data** between wallets, dapps and on-ramp partners securely and efficiently.
-- **Enable crypto-to-fiat and fiat-to-crypto transactions** directly between wallets and on-ramp partners.
+- **Enable crypto-to-fiat and fiat-to-crypto transactions** directly between wallets, dapps and on-ramp partners.

 BRIJ simplifies the process of compliance and transaction handling, ensuring a streamlined and user-friendly experience for all parties involved.